wendellpiez/JATSKit/README.md

 CSS files for authoring in oXygen, and stylesheets (XSLT) for production of HTML and PDF (preview) outputs.

+To install, copy the 'jats' directory into the 'frameworks' directory of your oXygen installation, and you should be good.

 Wendell Piez (http://www.wendellpiez.com), November 2012